Graduate - Sydney College of Osteopathy - Sydney College of Chiropractic

-Despite the increasing heat and humidity, golfers on the Gold Coast are out there perfecting their technique in pursuit of the longest drive, a birdie at least or the elusive hole-in-one.
+Despite the rain, heat or humidity, golfers on the Gold Coast are out there perfecting their technique in pursuit of the longest drive, a birdie at least or the elusive hole-in-one.

 Anyway, if you are a golfer, especially an occasional one...you need to know about the most important success factor for a good game of golf.
 The pros already know and most probably hackers have a pretty good idea...It's not just about the power behind the swing, not the posture, the attitude, certainly not the equipment!

 Whilst advice and equipment and all manner of device can be found at the pro shop, you just can't play a good round if your body is out of whack!
 It’s all about the golfer and the golfer's body.

 When you consider the spinal rotation that goes into a swing and the fact that the speed of the club can reach 160 km/hour, it’s easy to understand that golf puts significant biomechanical stress on the body.
 A strong trunk, flexibility and good range of motion in the muscles and joints will both improve your technique and prevent injury.
 Don't even think about a decent game if you have back pain, neck pain, sore shoulders or stiffness in any of the above places.

 Follow these tips to improve your game and prevent the pain.

 Every golfer should include strength training exercises in their routine.
 Strengthening all major muscle groups is essential to maximizing your performance.
 Core body strength and flexibility helps breathing and oxygen flow, as well as preventing injury to your back.
 Muscle is also an important shock absorber that helps prevent strains and sprains.